lbeckman314/liambeckman.com/about/index.md

 ## about me:
 I'm a sleepy human with a dark history of secrets and intrigue.

-Have a good book or movie recommendation?
-Let me know at <a href="mailto:lbeckman314@gmail.com">lbeckman314@gmail.com</a>
+Have a good book or movie recommendation or just want to chat?
+I'm available at <a href="mailto:lbeckman314@gmail.com">lbeckman314@gmail.com</a>

+All projects on this website are open-source and free.
+Source code can be found on [gitlab](https://gitlab.com/lbeckman314/), [github](https://github.com/lbeckman314), or [cgit](https://git.liambeckman.com).
+Forks, issues, translations, artwork, and contributions of any kind are always welcome!

 ---